 - Scholarship winner will be requested to submit a photograph.

 To apply for the United Heritage Community Scholarship, please download the Application and Scholarship Activities spreadsheets.

-A committee of United Heritage Charity Foundation representatives selects the scholarship recipients.
-The recipients will be selected according to the following criteria:
+A committee of United Heritage Charity Foundation representatives selects the scholarship recipient.
+The recipient will be selected according to the following criteria:

 Preference will be given to those students who demonstrate extraordinary community and civic service.

-See the Press Release about this year's Community Scholarship winners.
+See the Press Release about this year's Community Scholarship winner.

 2014: Jocelyn Chambers, Chambers Academy Home School